-I’ve a few ideas about new ways of working as a journalist that overlap with the Indieweb movement.
+There are times when working as a journalist can overlap with the Indieweb movement.

 The first is having a syndicated work portfolio.
-If you like, a single source, feed or river of everything I post elsewhere.
+If you like, a single source, feed or river of everything written or posted elsewhere.

 Indieweb central repository